 Treats and prevents blood clots, which lowers the risk of stroke, deep vein thrombosis (DVT), pulmonary embolism (PE), heart attack, and similar conditions.
+Also prevent blood clots in people who are hospitalized for an acute illness.
 This medicine is a blood thinner.

 Xarelto, Xarelto Starter PackThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to rivaroxaban, or if you have severe bleeding.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 Take this medicine at the same time each day.